 Most clients start to see early results in the first few weeks, as we uncover insights and develop strategies for taking action.
 I’m 100% committed to you and to helping you reach your goals.
 But I can’t do the work for you.
 Your results will depend on how much work you put in.

 Where do the sessions take place?
 What about different time zones?

 What if I have questions between sessions?

-In between sessions, you have unlimited support (via email or Voxer) to help you reinforce insights, implement specific strategies, and navigate unexpected challenges.
+In between sessions, you have support (via email or Voxer) to help you reinforce insights, implement specific strategies, and navigate unexpected challenges.